Things To Do In Maramures, Romania

 If you prefer to cycle, the Rooster’s Crest Trail and Rooster’s Trail are the most difficult, with the latter covering 22km.
 The Rails’ Trail is a good option for those who don’t want to break too much of a sweat, covering 20.8km.

 The Memorial to the Victims of Communism and Resistance was opened in the old communist prison in Sighetu Marmatiei.
-Here you can learn what communism meant in Romania, how it was established, and what happened to people that fought against it.
-At the entrance, you can read the same motto written in Auschwitz “Those who cannot remember the past are condemned to repeat it.”
+Here, you can learn what communism meant in Romania, how it was established, and what happened to people who fought against it.
+At the entrance, you can read the same motto written in Auschwitz: “Those who cannot remember the past are condemned to repeat it.”
 George Santayana.

-After checking out the Memorial to the Victims of Communism, the town of Sighetu Marmatiei is worth exploring further.
+After checking out the Memorial to the Victims of Communism, I think the town of Sighetu Marmatiei is worth exploring further.

 This town first came to prominence in 1325, and it’s thought to be the first and only town in the whole of Maramures.
 The town has certainly seen its fair share of history, with communism and Nazi rule scarring the area.